 Teaching and Research

-Our Greenhouse Manager, Ed Bruggink, is responsible for all aspects of the growing and maintenance of the collection and resources.
-The greenhouses provide its users with all the growing facilities and plant material required for research and teaching year-round.
+Our Greenhouse Manager, Ed Bruggink, is responsible for all aspects of the greenhouses, which include all the growing and plant material required for research and teaching year-round.
 Undergraduate students are introduced to the greenhouses at the first year level and can continue to use the facilities in more advanced studies of plant morphology, biochemistry, biotechnology, physiology and plant/animal interactions, just to name a few.